SirBrian1234/PiWall/README.md

 sudo python3 pywall.py
 ```

-## Register firewall-bridge on system's start
+## Register PiWall on system's start
-In order to register the firewall service on system's start you should set an init script as defined below:
+In order to register the PiWall service on system's start you should set an init script as defined below:
 ```
 sudo nano /etc/init.d/init_firewall
 ```